SovereignCloudStack/sovereigncloudstack.org/src/content/en/announcements/2025-08-05-scs-training-material.md

 ## SCS training material

-Course material was created for the traing; this was tendede and paid for by the ITU.
+Course material was created for the training; this was tendered and paid for by the ITU.
 The author on behalf of S7n Cloud Services GmbH has received the job and has worked on it with [dNation s.r.o.](https://dnation.cloud/), [VanillaCore](https://vanillacore.de/), and